 - Bonds (except U.S. savings bonds) with original issue discount (OID) build up "interest" as they rise toward maturity.
-You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually - and you must pay tax on it.
-(See Case Study 7.) - Corporate bond interest is fully taxable for federal and state purposes. - Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns. - Interest on state and local government bonds is excludable on federal returns.
+You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually - and you must pay tax on it. - Corporate bond interest is taxable for federal and state purposes. - Interest on U.S. government bonds is taxable on federal returns but exempt on state and local returns. - Interest on state and local government bonds is excludable on federal returns.
 If the bonds were issued in your home state, interest also may be excludable on your state return, depending on the state.